-Wendy Baker practices general commercial litigation, with experience spanning many industries and areas of practice including complex commercial disputes, agriculture, construction law, aboriginal law, and administrative law, and has appeared at all levels of court in British Columbia and federally.
+Wendy Baker practices general commercial litigation.
+Her experience spans many industries and areas of practice including complex commercial disputes, agriculture, construction law, aboriginal law, and administrative law.
+She has appeared at all levels of court in British Columbia and federally.